 In order to provide an objective comparison, the bias of the true age-depth model (in yr), length of the 95% intervals (in yr) and coverage (bias over the standard deviation) were calculated (the coverage indicates the distance of modelled ages from the true value given the model’s own uncertainty).
-The main discussion will revolve around the coverage as it provide an intuitive measure of the accuracy a model by taking into account the levels of uncertainty provided by each model.
+The main discussion will revolve around the coverage as it provide an intuitive measure of the model accuracy by taking into account the levels of uncertainty provided by each model.

 Model Comparison